 • Drone Survey: The Survey of India (SoI) captures high-resolution images.

 • Ground Truthing & Verification: This is where most “arbitrariness” occurs.
-Officials are required to go door-to-door with the draft map to verify ownership against existing records or physical possession.
+Officials must go door-to-door with the draft map to verify ownership against existing records or physical possession.

 According to the Ministry of Panchayati Raj guidelines: